butla/microservice-playground/README.md

 1. Async (publish/subscribe, queues, actor models) communication in WSGI apps.
 Can they go along with HTTP?
 CF has NATS built in.
 1. Dynamic statistics of apps with ELK stash and CF.
 1. Communication between microservices.
 Generating clients from Swagger dosc?
 Testing contracts and integration.
+1. How to set up your own PyPI (Python Package Index) for your organization?

 ## Findings
 Nothing's here yet...